jperals/perals.xyz/content/projects/colors-of-twitter.md

 link: https://jperals.github.io/colors-of-twitter/
 tags: [Node.js, MongoDB, Twitter, maps, visualization]
 image: img/map-20190209-1549668005938-323656points.png
+description: Generating language maps with Twitter data
 ---

-Basically by combining Twitter feed data (90 million tweets and counting) with a language detector (together with some geometric post-processing, and lots of hours of coding), I was able to offer a quite detailed look at the language geography of the Twitter universe.
+Basically by combining Twitter feed data (100 million tweets and counting) with a language detector (together with some geometric post-processing, and lots of hours of coding), I was able to offer a quite detailed look at the language geography of the Twitter universe.

-(Note: to compensate the dominance of English on Twitter, I manually limited the boundaries of this language in particular.)
+_Note: to compensate the dominance of English on Twitter, I manually limited the boundaries of this language in particular._

 I can generate GeoJSON output, which can be displayed as an interactive map: